Alaysia2443/Alaysia-Interactive-Lab-Hub/Lab 1/README.md

 Could this concept be extended to other educational topics?

 Was tinkerbelle used for the light or some other mechanism?

+Viha Srinivas Feedback (someone in this group):

+Reactions, Suggestions & Feedback
+I think the idea of a smart charger is incredibly clever and solves a very relatable problem.
+The most effective part of the concept is its simplicity.
+The visual you created with the red, yellow, and green lights is an intuitive way to provide information without being distracting.
+It's a great example of a simple design solution for a real-world frustration.
+The video does a great job of showing a simple idea with a big impact.
+The strength of the prototype is its clarity and simplicity.
+You effectively showed how the color-coded light on the charger solves a common problem: knowing if your device is charging without having to pick it up or unlock it.
+The shift from red to green is easy to understand and makes the whole charging process much more convenient.

+Constructive Feedback: Instead of just a solid green light, what if the light pulsed or blinked a few times to get the user's attention when the device reaches full charge?
+This would be a subtle, non-intrusive notification that the device is ready to be unplugged.

+Scene and Character Goals
+From what I saw in your storyboard, the scene is a student's workspace at home as they are preparing for exams.
+The character, Mia, is trying to stay focused on her work, but her iPad is low on battery.
+Her goal is to charge her device efficiently without losing focus or getting distracted.
+The smart charger helps her by providing clear, at-a-glance feedback so she knows when her device is ready, allowing her to stay in her workflow.

+Questions for Clarification
+In the video, did you show what happens if the user unplugs the device before the light turns green?

+How does the charger differentiate between different devices?

+ New video and storyboard:

 <img width="891" height="923" alt="image" src="https://github.com/user-attachments/assets/08aa82c4-f56a-48e0-92c1-8286c99a8226" />